 Once you take a full length assessment, our properietary algorithm identifies the top three areas for each of the four tests.
 The algorithm is based on Lean Six Sigma Principles.
 Our prescription for 1, 3 and 5 composite point improvement will help you prioritize concepts that offer the most opportunity to improve your score.
-Based on your testing schedule you can then determine which topics and how long you will spend to master them.
+Based on your testing schedule, you can determine which topics and how long you practice to master them.

 Typical ACT® prep books have over 1000 questions so knowing which concepts will help you improve your score allows you to maximize your score and minimize effort relative to other approaches.
 Our properietary alogrithm will identify skills you need to master — translates to aproximately 300 questions you need to practice and gain mastery.
 We have sourced video from YouTube to expain the concept being tested so you gain proficiency in these topics before practicing the 300 questions.